jackhannon/nested-comment-system/README.md

 run npm install in the bash console in the frontend directory of the project

-Configure enviroment variables: - setting the ATLAS_URI variable is crucial to the functioning of the application as it does not have a default value
+Configure enviroment variables:
+- setting the ATLAS_URI variable is crucial to the functioning of the application as it does not have a default value

+- port setting is optional

 In the frontend directory run npm run dev in the bash console to start both the backend and frontend start commands